cloudbomber/basic-twitter-bot/Readme.md

 ------------------------------------------
 This is a basic Twitter bot app which **auto replies** with a message once someone has followed your profile.

+Setup the config file
 ------------------------------------------

-//create a file named "config.js" and insert the code below
+* create a file named "config.js".
-//with the respecific keys and token.
-// To give those keys, please follow these steps:
+* To get the keys and tokens, please follow these steps:

 * go to --> https://apps.twitter.com/